Sam and Diane: Season 2: 1983–1984

 Throughout the second season of Cheers, Sam and Diane consummate their relationship, which becomes dysfunctional.
 Sam and Diane love each other but maintain their antagonistic relationship style toward each other.
 Their pride and jealousy are often the cause of conflict, and their characteristic bickering continues, though often their love for each other overcomes any problems, such as their on-off relationship.
 Major conflicts arise toward the end of the second season.
 Robert David Sullivan wrote in December 2012 that trying to change each other and hurting each other took its toll on their relationship.
 In "Fortune and Men's Weight" (1984), Diane admits to Sam that she spent a platonic evening with a fellow student who shares her common interests, and feels guilty for not telling Sam.
 In "Snow Job" (1984), Sam plans to have a weekend of debauchery with his friends on a ski trip, and he hides it from Diane.
 Carla tells Diane about Sam's trip and Diane takes advantage of Sam's lies to teach him a lesson.

 In the two-part season finale, "I'll Be Seeing You" (1984), Philip Semenko (Christopher Lloyd), an arrogant, eccentric painter, whom Sam wants to commission for a portrait of Diane, comes to the bar.
 Sam strongly dislikes Semenko but Diane praises his talent and begs Sam to do the same, but Sam orders her not to sit for him.
 However, Diane is convinced that Sam will appreciate the final work despite his reaction to the artist, and has Semenko paint the portrait.
 Sam hires a lesser artist, who produces a botched portrait of Diane.
-When she takes the wrapped portrait by Semenko into the bar, Sam and Diane begin to argue until she declares that she is through with the fighting.
-Finally, Sam and Diane break up with no intention to be together again.
+When she takes the wrapped portrait by Semenko into the bar, Sam and Diane begin to argue until she despondently declares the relationship to have "always been a contest of wills" and then become denigrated into immaturity.
+Then Sam and Diane finally break up for good.
 At the cliffhanger, Sam unwraps Semenko's portrait and says "Wow!"